GuningShen/GuningShen/README.md

 About me:
 ---
-🔬 I'm deeply passionate about leveraging the power of computer science to unlock new insights into biomedical data.
-My goal is to contribute to advancements in medicine through innovative data analysis and computational problem-solving approaches.
+Hi, I’m a CS undergrad at UNC-Chapel Hill and also an incoming master student of CMU School of Computer Science.I'm deeply passionate about leveraging the power of computer science into our daily lives.
+I hope to join teams that could make big impact through technology.

 🛠️ My background is as diverse as it is specialized.
-I have experience across a range of sectors, including:

-🧬 Biomedical Deep Learning: Employing advanced algorithms to solve biomedical problems.
-📊 Data Science: Extracting actionable insights from complex datasets by designing algorithms.
-💻 Software Engineering: Crafting robust, scalable web applications.

-🌐 This multi-disciplinary skill set enables me to view challenges from various perspectives and develop holistic solutions.
-I'm not just a coder, a researcher, or a data analyst—I'm a blend of all these roles.
+I have experiences across a range of sectors, including: software Engineering, Artificial Intelligence and Deep Learning, Data Science.This multi-disciplinary skill set enables me to view challenges from various perspectives and develop holistic solutions.
+I'm not just a programmer, a researcher, or a data analyst—I'm a blend of all these roles.

 Tech stack:
 ---
 💻 Programming Languages: Java, Python, JavaScript, TypeScript, Java, C++, C, SQL, Unix Shell Script
-🌐 Software Engineering Frameworks: Node.js, React.js, Angular.js, Vue.js, Express.js, FastAPI, Spring Boot
+🌐 Software Engineering Frameworks: Node.js, React.js, Next.js, Angular.js, Vue.js, Express.js, FastAPI, Spring Boot
 📊 Data Analysis: Pandas, NumPy, Tableau
 🤖 AI/ML: PyTorch, TensorFlow, Scikit-learn
 🚀 Tools: Git, Docker, Anaconda, VS Code, IntelliJ, Maven, Vim